sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 9. Accept license terms:

-Here is a snippet of the terminal at this step:
+*Here is a snippet of the terminal at this step:*

 Do you accept the license terms? [yes|no]
 [no] >>> yes

-Mambaforge will now be installed into this location:
+Mambaforge will now be installed in this location:
 /home/ucsboep/mambaforge

   - Press ENTER to confirm the location